Allie Esiri

-Allie Esiri (née Allison Byrne) is a British writer, poetry curator and producer who is a former stage, film, and television actress.
-Esiri is a curator of poetry anthologies, apps and audiobooks with live events at festivals and at theatres including a yearly night at London's National Theatre.
-Esiri devised two poetry apps: The Love Book, an interactive literary app on iOS, and iF Poems, an educational poetry app.
+Allie Esiri is a British writer, poetry editor, and producer who is a former stage, film, and television actress under the name Allie Byrne.
+Esiri is an editor of poetry anthologies, apps, and audiobooks with live events at festivals and at theatres including a yearly night at London's National Theatre.
+Esiri devised two poetry apps and is the creator of the A Poem for Every Day of the Year book series.